 Esmé Bleecker-Adams, FCLC ’21, is a visual arts major and (oh-so-jaded) New Yorker who is incredibly grateful for her time at The Observer and for all the lovely people she has met there!
 Favorite hobbies include sewing, playing table tennis and ignoring her alarm clock.

 Lara Foley, Fordham College at Lincoln Center ’22, currently serves as a layout editor.
 She studies new media and digital design and loves to doodle.
 She adores working alongside her fellow layout editors and conquering the labyrinth that is InDesign!
 She has two cats and a doggo back home in Los Angeles.

 Gillian “Gil” Russo, FCLC ’21, is one of The Observer’s virtual vanguards — er, online editors.
 Previously, she worked as the arts & culture editor and one of the inaugural newsletter editors.
-Gil is a journalism major/theatre minor who had hoped to write just one Broadway show review before she graduates, but now her main goal is to do at least one thing for all 15 divisions of The Observer by then (she’s up to 13).
+Gil is a journalism major/theatre minor who had hoped to write just one Broadway show review before graduation, and although that didn’t happen, she did achieve her new goal to do at least one thing for all 15 divisions of The Observer by then.
 Other fun facts include that she enjoys dancing and sword-fighting, she can say the alphabet backwards, and she modeled for a French chair catalog one time. gillianrusso.com

 Marielle Sarmiento, FCLC ’21, is the managing editor of The Observer.
 On staff since her freshman year, she has previously held the positions of arts & culture editor and features editor.
 She studies new media and digital design with a concentration in commerce and marketing.
 Her favorite article that she has written is "Making a Musical: 'The Shakespeare Company.'"